ESSENTIALS OF DIAGNOSIS

 Fleas: Fleas are bloodsucking ectoparasites that feed on dogs, cats, humans, and other species.
 Flea saliva produces papular urticaria in sensitized individuals.
 To break the life cycle of the flea, one must treat the home and pets, using quick-kill insecticides, residual insecticides, and a growth regulator.

-Bedbugs: In crevices of beds or furniture; bites tend to occur in ...
+Bedbugs: In crevices of beds or furniture; bites tend to ...